fabric8io/kansible/README.md

 To see which pods own which hosts run the following command:

 ```
-    oc export rc fabric8 | grep ansible.fabric8  | sort
+    oc export rc fabric8-ansible-hawtapp | grep ansible.fabric8  | sort
 ```

-Where `fabric8` is the name of the RC for the supervisors. (`fabric8` is a hack to reuse the fabric8 console for now until we actually make the RC ;).
+Where `fabric8-ansible-hawtapp` is the name of the RC for the supervisors.

 The output is of the format: